SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/DEVELOPMENT.md

 ### Prerequisites

-- Java JDK 11 or higher
+- Java JDK 17
-- Maven 3.6 or higher
+- Maven 3.9
 - IDE of your choice (IntelliJ IDEA, Eclipse, VS Code with Java extensions)
 - Git
-- Active Polarion license (as mentioned in CONTRIBUTING.md, all contributors must have an active Polarion license)
+- Active Polarion license (as mentioned in [CONTRIBUTING.md](./CONTRIBUTING.md), all contributors must have an active Polarion license)

 ### Setting Up Your Environment